swiss-ai-center/documentation/docs/how-to-guides/how-to-create-a-new-service.md

 Follow the instructions mentioned in the template you just bootstrapped to implement your service with your own logic/model.

+The service does not need S3-compatible storage configuration or credentials.
+For each task, the Core AI Engine supplies a `storage_url`.
+The common-code package downloads task inputs from `GET {storage_url}/{key}` and uploads task outputs to `POST {storage_url}`.
+Ensure that the deployed service has outbound HTTP access to every Core AI Engine where it is registered.

 ## Test your service

 We highly recommend to test your service locally by starting the Core AI Engine,